Port Phillip Gazette: 1952 revival

 The cover price was 2/6d, equivalent to a value of A$4.85 in 2021, and an annual subscription of 11 shillings (equal to about A$20 in 2021).

 The contents were printed in 10pt.
 Ronaldson typeface.
 Its illustrations throughout were drawn in pen, with spot colour for the cover, by Fennessy's sister Joan.
-Each cover included the signature figure of John Batman, reputed founder of Melbourne, like the appearances of Eustace Tilley on covers of a magazine to whose style they aspired; The New Yorker, and like that magazine of that era it eschewed photographs.
+Each cover included the signature figure of John Batman, reputed founder of Melbourne, like the appearances of Eustace Tilley on anniversary covers of a magazine to whose style they aspired; The New Yorker, and like that magazine of that era it eschewed photographs.
 Tim Burstall mentions in early 1954 that Fennessy ‘was proud of it in a quiet sort of way.’
 The editor promoted as policy that; 'We do not intend to publish the sort of stuff that we think you want to read.
 We will publish what we want to read ourselves and can't find elsewhere.
 If it is not what you want to read too, that's too bad and we can't be worried."